Ashwinbicholiya/scanpay/README.md

 Mobile App in Flutter for self-checkout.

-Mobile payment system that allows a customer conveniently buy and complete the payment for products without the need to go through the cashier checkout point.
+Mobile application that allows a customer conveniently buy and complete the payment for products without the need to go through the cashier checkout point.